js-data/js-data/README.md

 JSData is pre-release.
 The API is subject to change, though the current api is well tested.

-If you want to use js-data, keep a close eye on the changelog.
+If you want to use JSData, keep a close eye on the changelog.
 1.0.0 will introduce strict semver (until then, minor number is bumped for breaking changes).

 ## Project Status